RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-recovery.md

 ---
-Title: Cluster Recovery in Kubernetes
+Title: Redis Enterprise Cluster Recovery for Kubernetes
 description:
 weight: 40
 alwaysopen: false
 categories: ["Platforms"]
 aliases: /rs/concepts/kubernetes/cluster-recovery
 ---

-## Cluster Recovery
-If the cluster losses a majority of its nodes (e.g. from nodes crashing or network split), the cluster will not responde.
-Recovering the cluster requires performing the following steps:
+When a Redis Enterprise cluster loses contact with more than half of its nodes either because of failed nodes or network split, the cluster stops responding to client connections.
+When this happens, you must recover the cluster to restore the connections.

+You can also do cluster recovery to reset cluster nodes to troubleshoot issues, or in a case of active/passive failover.

+{{% note %}}
+To recover the cluster data, you must store the cluster data on [persistent disks]({{< relref "/platforms/kubernetes/kubernetes-persistent-volumes.md" >}}) so that the data is not lost during recovery.
+{{% /note %}}

+## Recovering a Cluster on Kubernetes

+To recover a cluster on Kubernetes:

-1. Edit the rec resource, and set the clusterRecovery flag to true, for example by running
+1. To edit the rec resource and set the clusterRecovery flag to true, run:

+    ```src
-> kubectl patch rec \<cluster-name\> --type merge --patch '{"spec":{"clusterRecovery":true}}'
+    kubectl patch rec <cluster-name> --type merge --patch '{"spec":{"clusterRecovery":true}}'
+    ```

-2. Wait for the cluster to recover, i.e. wait for the cluster to reach the Running state.
-You can see this by running:
+1. Wait for the cluster to recover until it is in the Running state.

+    To see the state of the cluster, run:

+    ```src
-> watch "kubectl describe rec | grep State"
+    watch "kubectl describe rec | grep State"
+    ```

-3. Recover the data by running the following command from within any cluster pod
+1. To recover the cluster data, for any cluster pod run:

+    ```src
-> kubeclt exec -it \<pod-name\> rladmin recover all
+    kubeclt exec -it <pod-name> rladmin recover all

-### Notes:

-1. For cluster recovery to work, we must be using persistent disks, otherwise there is no way to recvoer the cluster.
+    ```

+    This command recovers the data for all nodes in the cluster based on the cluster configuration in pod-0

-2. If you want to restore a cluster from any ccs other than pod-0, you must copy the rdb file to pod-0 and recover from there.
+    If you want to recover based on the cluster configuration on another pod, copy the cluster configuration (ccs.rdb) to pod-0.

-3. If you are using sentinel, you must restart the sentinel_service on the master by logging into the maste pod and running:
+1. If you are using sentinel discovery service, you must restart the sentinel_service on the master.
+To do this, log into the master pod and run:

+    ```src
-> supervisorctl restart sentinel_service
+    supervisorctl restart sentinel_service
+    ```